rhutujashevde/FSND-Linux-Configuration/README.md

 https://stackoverflow.com/questions/12201928/python-open-gives-ioerror-errno-2-no-such-file-or-directory

 ## NOTE
-* This app uses flask-sqlalchemy insted of sqlalchemy, you can check the unchanged code [here] (https://github.com/rhutujashevde/anime_catalog).
+* This app uses flask-sqlalchemy insted of sqlalchemy, you can check the unchanged code [here](https://github.com/rhutujashevde/anime_catalog).
 * This app is also deployed on Heroku, check it out [here](https://anime-catalog.herokuapp.com/).
 * Heroku app uses .sqlite database created in the initial stages of the project so don't be confused.